CrossRef/rest-api-doc/funder_kpi_api.md

 ### Notes on owner prefixes

 The prefix of a CrossRef DOI does **NOT** indicate who currently owns the DOI.
 It only reflects who originally registered the DOI.
 CrossRef metadata has a separate **owner prefix** element that record the current owner of the CrossRef DOI in question.

 ### Notes on dates

-Note that dates in filters should always be of the form `YYYY-MM--DD`.
+Note that dates in filters should always be of the form `YYYY-MM-DD`.
 Also not that date information in CrossRef metadata can often be incomplete.
 So, for example, a publisher may only include the year and month of publication for a journal article.
 For a monograph they might just include the year.
 In these cases the API selects the earliest possible date given the information provided.
 So, for instance, if the publisher only provided 2013-02 as the published date, then the date would be treated as 2013-02-01.
 Similarly, if the publisher only provided the year 2013 as the date, it would be treated at 2013-01-01.

 ## Result controls